When your trade mark is infringed, you need specialised IP lawyers who have experience in protecting and enforcing trade

-Prevent misuse of your registered trade marks.
-We can assist with all aspects of litigation including filing a lawsuit against the infringer; representing you in the Federal Court.
-We guide you through every step of litigation to protect your legal rights as a trade mark owner and handling complex actions and negotiations.
+You must safeguard against misuse of your registered trade marks.
+We can assist with all aspects of litigation including bringing a claim against the infringer, representing you in the Federal Court.
+We guide you through every step of litigation to protect your legal rights as a trade mark owner and handling complex proceedings and negotiations.

 Our Principal is a registered trade marks attorney and has been protecting trade marks and brands for over 10 years.

 Our trade mark lawyers have run and won multiple brand infringement cases.
 With immense knowledge and expertise our litigators are prepared to handle all aspects of trade mark litigation -- whether the dispute involves gathering information for a trade mark infringement case, filing a trade mark strategically, representing our client in court, offering legal counsel during trial proceedings or mediation and dispute resolution.

 We represent businesses of all sizes and from all industries.
-Whether you are a startup filing for critical, early-stage marks or an established business defending a an established brand name, we can assist.
+Whether you are a startup filing for critical, early-stage marks or an established business defending an established brand name, we can assist.
 We deliver what we promise.

 Don’t just take our word for it.
 Browse through our testimonials to see what clients have to say about EAGLEGATE Lawyers.

 Trade mark owners must take action immediately if they believe their marks are being infringed.

 Allowing infringers to continue can lead to misleading conduct and confusion in the industry and cause the infringer to believe they can continue the infringement.
-Therefore, it is important that when you detect a case of trade mark infringement, you hire trade mark lawyers and stop the infringer from using your mark and reputation.
+Therefore, it is important that when you detect a case of trade mark infringement, you engage trade mark lawyers and stop the infringer from using your mark and reputation.

 As a first step we can assess the infringement and send a letter of demand to the infringer putting them on notice of the infringement.
 If the infringer doesn’t acknowledge the letter and continues using the trade mark, then we can demand compensation for the infringement and bring an action in Court for an injunction and to obtain damages or an account of profits from the infringement.